Lakshmeh/Summer-Olympics-Data-Analysis/README.md

 # Summer-Olympics-Data-Analysis

 This project contains the detailed analysis of all the Summer Olympics' held between 1896 to 2012.

-The analysis has been made using pandas and matplotlib (wherever required)
+The analysis has been made using pandas and matplotlib (wherever required).

+I have attached two files named summer.csv file and Summer_Olympics.ipynb file.

+The summer.csv file contains all the required data (namely: 'Year' ,'City' ,'Sport' ,'Discipline' ,'Ahtlete' ,'Country' ,'Gender' ,'Event' and 'Medal'.

+The Summer_Olympics.ipynb file contains the code with detailed analysis for the questions mentioned as follows.

+Your system should have the 'pandas' and 'matplotlib' libraries of python installed or they can be installed with the following code:

+                                                                                                                                     pandas - !pip install pandas
+                                                                                                                                     matplotlib - !pip install matplotlib

 The questions answered are: